About Me

 Since I have always had a concurrent design practice, I have never viewed art and design as being hierarchical or completely separable.

 I soon realised that humour was a large part of my individual artistic voice and wanted to explore it further in my work.
 My abstract work had become sort of psychedelic by then and I made a humorous digital interactive work for my solo show in 2007/8.
 I called it MokshaShots.
-I defined a MokshaShot as a taste of the sublime.
-(In Hindu and Buddhist philosophy, Moksha means salvation).
-Each individual can make their own MokshaShot out of anything they find fulfilling- art, music, a vacation, a muffin, a smile or a tequila shot.
-I created deity characters that were part of the artwork.
+A MokshaShot, by my definition, is a taste of the sublime.
+(In easternt philosophy, Moksha means salvation).
+Each individual can make their own MokshaShot out of anything they find fulfilling – art, music, a vacation, a muffin or a dopamine shot.
+I created deities or characters that were part of the artwork.
 In the summer of 2008, I did a residency at the School of Visual Arts in New York.
 There, I explored the concept and imagery further.
-This crystallised into the full fledged MokshaShots language, which since then, has been in the pop surrealist or neo pop genres.
+This crystallised into the full fledged MokshaShots visual language, which since then has been in the pop surrealist or neo pop genres.
 Of course, it has been classified in various other, similar genres as well (without my agreement!).

 My mother passed away in 2011, after being bed-ridden for 15 years.
 It left me traumatised and confused.
 I lost my drive, though I kept making new work, both abstract and pop and was unable to let either of the two go.
 It shook my belief system completely and I was looking for more answers and to find meaning.
 At the same time, I worked hard to improve my own health and fitness, as the stress of the last couple of years had taken a toll on my health.
-I was put on an exercise regime, healthy diet and made lifestyle changes that required a lot of discipline.
+I was put on a exercise regime, healthy diet and made lifestyle changes that required a lot of discipline.
 The discipline gave me more balance, structure and perspective and I was finally able to get a holistic view.
-It was only a couple of years later, that I realized that my mother’s illness had actually become the driving force behind my work.
-It was because she was ill, that I was forced to ask questions which led me to insights about the nature of creation which in turn informed my art.
+It was only about a year later, that I realized that my mother’s illness had actually become the driving force behind my work.
+It was because she was ill, that I was forced to ask questions which led me to insights about the nature of creation, which in turn informed my art.
 This gave me a great depth of insight into life and thereby enriched my art.

 In the meantime, encouraged by a gallerist, I had been performing stand up comedy at local venues in the city to ease the stress and to explore humour in yet another form.
 I was required to think about myself and draw humour out of my life and everyday experiences.
 This got me thinking about my art process as well.
-The gallerist later suggested I explore it in the performance art context, which I subsequently did.
-One of my best performances was a solo at the India Art Fair in New Delhi, the following year.

 And so the journey continues.
 Hop on, it’s all fun ahead!